Józef Weyssenhoff Square: History

-In the middle was planted flowerbeds, shrubs and trees.
-In 1926, coniferous and deciduous trees were put.
+In the middle were planted flowerbeds, shrubs and trees.
+In 1926, coniferous and deciduous trees were planted.

-Between 1905 and 1911, a frontage of five-story apartment buildings have been built, following Art Nouveau and Historicism styles.
+Between 1905 and 1911, a frontage of five-story apartment buildings was built, following Art Nouveau and Historicism styles.

 Architecture

 Frontages of Józef Weyssenhoff Square compose a complex of townhouses inscribed in the German variant of Art Nouveau architecture (Jugendstil).
 Predominant forms evoke quietness, through varied bay windows, divided balconies and loggias integrating wavy lines, wavy gables, vaulted windows and portals.
 Decoration combines organic themes with geometric forms, like rectangular and square shapes, grouped in series and friezes.
-The ensemble reminds also Baroque style at by applying domes avant-corps and towers topped with peaks.
+The ensemble reminds one of the Baroque style by applying domes avant-corps and towers topped with peaks.

 Some of the architects who designed those buildings had a significant influence on Bydgoszcz urbanism: